 Experienced moonshiners know that wheat is a perfect raw material for a wash.
 If prepared right you’ll end up with an easily drinkable moonshine which contains a very low amount of toxic impurities.
 One of the features of this well-proven wheat wash recipe is that you don’t have to use dry or pressed yeast.

-Artificial yeast can be replaced with wild yeast which results in almost no unpleasant smell.
+Distillers yeast can be replaced with wild yeast which results in almost no unpleasant smell.
 Malt enzymes break starch down into sugar which turns into alcohol during fermentation.
 Wheat wash requires high-quality raw materials.
 It’s important to use only clean dried wheat which was stored for no more than 1 year.
 Make sure that grains are not rotten or damaged.

 - What – 4 kilos